 “You have ruined us!
 Just look at how they stare at us.
 You have confirmed their prejudices and behaved like the vermin they expected of you!”

 Everything was spinning ever faster, ever more violently.
 He would certainly lose consciousness soon and lose his life at the hand of his own father.
-The man loathed him so much that he would rather kill him in public and without regard to the consequences than to throw him out.
+The man loathed him so much that he would rather kill him in public, and without regard to the consequences, than to throw him out.
 And it was all one and the same to his mother.
 As indifferent as the guests were, some of whom followed them outside and others of whom had gathered at the windows, it made no difference to them; they only wanted to witness how this matter ended.
-And it would end visiously.
+And they would do it venomously.

 “Enough,” a hard, cold voice brought an end to the scene.

-Hyacinth could perceive the hammer of a revolver being cocked, and in the sudden silence following that, he heard only the beating of his heart.
+Hyacinth could perceive the hammer of a revolver being cocked, and in the dead silence that followed, he heard only the pounding of his heart.

-After a brief hesitation he was unhanded and would have sunk faint to the ground had not a bony hand grabbed for his upper arm and pulled him up again.
-Struggling against an approaching unconsciousness, he sank against Ardenovic who intervened here as if this matter actually concerned him.
+After a brief hesitation he was unhanded and would have sunk faint to the ground had not a bony hand grabbed for his upper arm and pulled him upright again.
+Struggling against an approaching unconsciousness, he sank against Ardenovic who intervened as if this matter actually concerned him.

 His father appeared to be on the verge of attacking the man.
-The vein on his temple was throbbing wildly.
+The vein on his temple throbbed wildly.
 “What do you fancy yourself to be?
 I can dispose of my wayward son as I see fit.”

 Hyacinth’s breath caught short.
 Ardenovic wanted to take the shame from him?
 Place him under his protection?
-What could he gain from that?
+What would he gain from that?

-The crowd murmured angrily, not seeming to believe what it had heard and what was going on here.
+The crowd murmured angrily, not seeming to believe what it had heard and what was occurring.
 Just as little as he did.

 This evening had turned into a nightmare which seemed worse than the many evenings before.
 And he knew he would not wake up.

-“You want to what?” his father demanded incredulously and his forehead wrinkled with deep folds which made him look frightening.
+“You want to what?” his father demanded incredulously and his forehead wrinkled with deep folds which made him look menacing.